Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native-ampli.md

 Call `identify()` to identify a user in your app and associate all future events with their identity, or to set their properties.

-Just as the Ampli SDK creates types for events and their properties, it creates types for user properties.
+Just as the Ampli Wrapper creates types for events and their properties, it creates types for user properties.

 The `identify()` function accepts an optional `userId`, optional user properties, and optional `options`.